lryoung9/Liri-Bot/README.md

      * The album that the song is from

-   * If no song is provided then your program will default to "The Sign" by Ace of Base.
+   * If no song is provided then your program will default to "Pen-Pineapple-Apple-Pen" by Pikotaro.

 3. `node liri.js movie-this '<movie name here>'`